Taxpayers Pay $35K For Trump's Secret Service Porta Potties

-Category: World Politics Hits: 8You might remember that the Trumps do not care to share their facilities with the hired help, so they've resorted to renting portable facilities, as Ivanka Trump and Jared Kushner did for the Secret Service who guarded them at home.
+Category: World Politics Hits: 10You might remember that the Trumps do not care to share their facilities with the hired help, so they've resorted to renting portable facilities, as Ivanka Trump and Jared Kushner did for the Secret Service who guarded them at home.
 That set the taxpayer back about $3000 a month.
 Well, even though no longer President, Donald Trump is employing the same mindset, with an even heftier price tag of around $8500 a month, according to information obtained by the Daily Beast.
 Source: Daily Beast The Secret Service is spending nearly $35,000 to rent portable toilets for the next four months in Bedminster, New Jersey—where former President Donald Trump is reportedly summering—according to federal procurement data reviewed by The Daily Beast.
 “BATHROOM TRAILERS BEDMINSTER,” the expenditure states.
 “A NOTICE TO PROCEED WAS GIVEN ON MAY 24, 2021.”
 The contract will run through Sept.
 30, which works out to rental costs of about $8,500 per month.
 Imperial Restrooms of Saugerties, New York, is supplying the rolling commodes.

 Read more https://crooksandliars.com/2021/06/us-taxpayers-will-pay-35000-rent-port